pagkly/Zed/Investopedia3/Reading into the Dependency Ratio.md

 A high dependency ratio means those of working age, and the overall economy, face a greater burden in supporting the aging population.
 The youth dependency ratio includes those only under 15, and the elderly dependency ratio focuses on those over 64.

-The dependency ratio focuses on separating those of [working age](https://www.investopedia.com/terms/w/working-age-population.asp), deemed between the ages of 15 and 64 years of age, from those of non-working age.
+The dependency ratio focuses on separating those of [[working age]](https://www.investopedia.com/terms/w/working-age-population.asp), deemed between the ages of 15 and 64 years of age, from those of non-working age.
 This also provides an accounting of those who have the potential to earn their own income and who are most likely to not earn their own income.

 Various employment regulations make it unlikely that individuals less than 15 years old would get employed for any personal income.
-A person who turns 64 years old is generally considered to be of [normal retirement age](https://www.investopedia.com/terms/n/normal-retirement-age-nra.asp) and is not necessarily expected to be part of the workforce.
+A person who turns 64 years old is generally considered to be of [[normal retirement age]](https://www.investopedia.com/terms/n/normal-retirement-age-nra.asp) and is not necessarily expected to be part of the workforce.
 It is the lack of income potential that generally qualifies those under 15 and over 64 as dependents as it is often necessary for them to receive outside support to meet their needs.

 ## An Analysis of Dependency Ratios